ifperalta/MyPortfolio/README.md

   -Open a broswer and load the website in "localhost:4000"

 ## DevOps
-I have added DevOps in the background.
 The tools listed below facilitates the deployment and code management.
 I've implemented a CI/CD pipeline for deployment running in an AWS EC2 instance.

 The tools that I use.
 - Nginx